hallee9000/heron-handoff/README.md

 <img alt="Overview" src="./imgs/overview.png"/>

-Juuust Handoff can help you generate offline file with design specs.
+Heron Handoff can help you generate offline file with design specs.
 It's useful for developers handoff.
-This project is the template you generate from, to generate handoff file You need to install [Juuust Handoff Plugin](https://www.figma.com/community/plugin/830051293378016221/Juuust-Handoff) first.
+This project is the template you generate from, to generate handoff file You need to install [Heron Handoff Plugin](https://www.figma.com/community/plugin/830051293378016221/Heron-Handoff) first.

 For more information please visit https://figmacn.com/handoff/.